abatten/abatten.github.io/pages/pages-root-folder/index.md

 #
 #callforaction:
 #  url: https://tinyletter.com/feeling-responsive
-#  text: Inform me about new updates and features ›
+#  text: See my latest tutorial: "Some useful Bash aliases"
 #  style: alert

 permalink: /index.html
 #
 # This is a nasty hack to make the navigation highlight